sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 That's where the data (i.e.: the `observations`) will be.

 In typical cases, the file will contain only one `dataSet`.
 However, in some cases, such as when retrieving, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one `dataSet`.
+Since SDMX 3.0.0, SDMX restful web servic requests can query data for several structures.
+In this case, the response includes one or more separate data sets per returned structure.

-There are between 2 and 3 levels in a `dataSet` object, depending on the way the data in the message is organized.
+Several levels may appear in a `dataSet` object, depending on the way data is organized.
 A `dataSet` may contain a flat list of `observations`.
-In this scenario, we have 2 levels in the data part of the message: the `dataSet` level and the `observation` level.
+In this scenario, we have 2 main levels in the data part of the message: the `dataSet` level and the `observation` level.
 A `dataSet` may also organize observations in logical groups called `series`.
-These groups can represent time series or cross-sections.
-In this scenario, we have 3 levels in the data part of the message: the `dataSet` level, the `series` level and the `observation` level.
+These groups can represent time series or series by other dimensions (also called cross-sections).
+In this scenario, we have 3 main levels in the data part of the message: the `dataSet` level, the `series` level and the `observation` level.

-`Dimensions` and `attributes` may be specified at any of these 3 levels.
+`Dimensions` and `attributes` may be presented at any of these main levels.
+However, attributes attached to only specific dimensions maybe presented also at an intermediate `dimensionGroup` level inbetween the `dataSet` level and the `series` level.
+`Measures` are always presented at the `observation` level.
 In case the `dataSet` is a flat list of `observations`, `observations` will be found directly under a `dataSet` object.
-In case the `dataSet` represents time series or cross sections, the `observations` will be found under the `series` elements.
+In case the `dataSet` represents series of time or series of another dimension, the `observations` will be found under the `series` elements.

 The `dataSet` properties are:

+* structure - *Integer* *optional*. *Structure* contains the index of the *structure* in the *structures* array of the *data* object, which describe the data in this *dataSet*.
+If omitted, then the data in this *dataSet* are assumed to be described by the first *structure* (default: 0).
 * action - *String* *optional*.
 Action provides a list of actions, describing the intention of the data transmission from the sender's side.
   - `Append` - this is an incremental update for an existing `dataSet` or the provision of new data or documentation (attribute values) formerly absent.
 If any of the supplied data or metadata is already present, it will not replace these data.
   - `Replace` - data are to be replaced, and may also include additional data to be appended.
   - `Delete` - data are to be deleted.
-  - `Information` (default) - data are being exchanged for informational purposes only, and not meant to update a system.
+  - `Information` (default) - data are being exchanged for informational purposes only.
+When used to update a system, the `Append` action is assumed.
 * reportingBegin - *String* *optional*.
 The start of the time period covered by the message.
 * reportingEnd - *String* *optional*.
 The end of the time period covered by the message.
 * validFrom - *String* *optional*.
 The validFrom indicates the inclusive start time indicating the validity of the information in the data.